AlgoMaster Logo

 Intuition

-Instead of building a full 2D grid, we can use one list (or StringBuilder) per row.
-As we iterate through the string, we track which row the current character belongs to and append it there.
-The row bounces between 0 and numRows-1, just like in the simulation, but we skip the wasted columns.
+Instead of a full 2D grid, use one list (or StringBuilder) per row.
+While iterating through the string, track which row the current character belongs to and append it there.
+The row bounces between 0 and numRows-1 exactly as in the simulation, but the wasted columns disappear.

 Algorithm